Deciding Predicate Logical Theories of Real-Valued Functions: Discussion

-Of course, the algorithm from the proof of Theorem~\ref{thm:quasi_dec} is hopelessly inefficient in practice.
+Algorithms that prove satisfiability by enumerating polynomials are, of course, hopelessly inefficient in practice.
 Still, our approach may provide useful practical insight.
 In practice, problems of the kind studied here are solved in many, often distant areas~\cite{Reddy:19,Prajna:07,Ratschan:17,Ravanbakhsh:18a}.
 A common approach is to restrict the set of potential solutions to a fixed class of functions given by a parameterized expression (sometimes also called a \emph{template}), and then searching for values for the parameters such that the result of instantiating the parameters by those values represents a solution to the problem.

 There are two main classes of templates that are often used here.
-The first class are templates given by complex expressions, often called neural networks.
-The second class are polynomials whose coefficients are parameters which allows many methods to exploit the fact that polynomials are linear in their coefficients.
+The first class are templates given by complex expressions~\cite{Edwards:24}, often called neural networks.
+The second class are polynomials whose coefficients are parameters which allows many methods to exploit the fact that polynomials are linear in their coefficients~\cite{Ratschan:17}.
 If the given template polynomial does not represent a solution, one can increase the degree of the polynomial.
 The resulting loop amounts to an enumeration of all polynomials with real coefficients.
-Our approach (1) formally justifies such algorithms showing that such a loop must terminate for all robust inputs, and (2) generalizes such algorithms to all formulas belonging to the language used in this paper.
+Our approach (1) formally justifies such algorithms showing that such a loop must terminate for all robustly satisfiable inputs, and (2) generalizes such algorithms and their termination for robust inputs to all formulas belonging to the language used in this paper.

+We demonstrated in Section~\ref{sec:scal-quant} that this implies that Lyapunov functions of asymptotically stable polynomial ordinary differential equations can be found algorithmically.
+We expect that the methodology developed in this paper allows for the straightforward proof of algorithmic versions of further converse results~\cite{Liu:21,Han:21,Ratschan:18} for certificates of properties of continuous dynamical systems.